A hierarchical equations of motion (HEOM) analog for systems with delay: illustrated on inter-cavity photon propagation: Derivation of hierachical equations of motion (HEOM)

 with $\tilde{t}_i=m_i \varepsilon+t_0$.
 Analogous to $\rho^{(1)}$, this yields:

 The last term is again a replacement to an initial condition: $\rho_{s l_1\mydots l_n}^{(n)}(t_p, t_1, \mydots, t_{n})=A_{l_p}(t_p)\rho_{s l_1\mydots l_{p-1}l_{p+1} l_n}^{(n-1)}(t_p - 0^+,t_1, \mydots, t_{p-1},t_{p+1}, \mydots,t_{n})$ with $t_p=\mathrm{max}_i(t_i)$, and it is clear that $\rho_{s l_1\mydots l_n}^{(n)}(t, t_1, \mydots, t_{n})=0$ for $t < t_{p}$.
 So for the last term only $p$ with the largest time $t_p$ contributes.
-Furthermore $\rho_{s}^{(n)}$ is invariant under permutations of $t_1, \mydots, t_n$ including their corresponding $l_1, \mydots, l_n$.\\ The physics behind Eq.~\eqref{gen_eqmo} is very accessible: $n$ corresponds to the maximum number of photons traveling in the bath at a given time $t$, so an exact truncation of the equations based on the traveling photons is possible.
+Furthermore, the ADM $\rho^{(n)}$ is invariant under permutations of $t_1, \mydots, t_n$ including their corresponding $l_1, \mydots, l_n$.\\ The HEOM analog scales exponentially with \(n\) in both the number of indices \(l_i\), which contain the possible states involved in the initial interaction at time \(t_i\), as well as in the number of additional time arguments \(t_i\).
+The number of possible initial states per \(l_i\) and the number of necessary timesteps per \(t_i\) enter into the base of this exponential scaling.
+For specific applications (e.g., the delta-like correlation functions used in the example below), the number of necessary timesteps can be significantly reduced to include only a short timeframe (e.g., the delay time).\\ The physics behind Eq.~\eqref{gen_eqmo} is very accessible: Under the rotating wave approximation and for a bath with negligible initial photon number, $n$ corresponds to the maximum number of photons propagating between two systems through the bath at a given time $t$, so an exact truncation of the equations based on the traveling photons is possible.
+For cases where these assumptions do not hold, such an intuitive physical interpretation of the ADMs is not possible.
 Note, the photons on the left and right side states of the density matrix count accumulating, so a transfer of a single photon density requires two traveling photons (left and right side of density matrix), as opposed to one traveling photon for a single photon coherence.
 For other open quantum system equations of motion techniques such as Nakajima-Zwanzig \cite{breuer2002theory} or time convolution less (TCL) equations \cite{breuer2002theory}, the generators $\mathcal{K}$ in the equations of motion contain the system-bath coupling in any order.
 A calculation of higher-order contributions from $\mathcal{K}$ is generally cumbersome involving higher products of system-bath correlation functions as well as a truncation at a given photon number.
 For the HEOM analog, only one system-bath correlation function appears in the second term of Eq.~\eqref{gen_eqmo} cleanly separating on photon number.
 The first term of Eq.~\eqref{gen_eqmo} describes the system dynamics.
 The second term represents the absorption of a bath photon, which entered the bath at time $t_{n+1}$.
 The last term describes photon emission into the bath.